top of page

 Figure 3 Chemical structure of Eumelanin and Pheomelanin.
 Effect Of Chalcone Derivatives On Melanin Biosynthesis In B16-F10 Melanoma Cells.
 Simiyu.
 (2012)

 All in all, Skin’s Barrier Defence features (Permeability Barrier, Antimicrobial Barrier, Antioxidant Barrier, Immunity Barrier & Photoprotection Barrier) come together synergistically to help retain and restore skin health in the most beautiful and elegant way.
-When skin’s defences are insufficient, well formulated barrier-promoting Skin Care Products are great supplementary aids in complementing skin’s barrier defence mechanisms.
+When the skin’s defences are insufficient, well-formulated barrier-promoting Skin Care Products are great supplementary aids in complementing the skin’s barrier defence mechanisms.
 In fact, Corneotherapy, the subfield of Dermatology concerned with the repair and retention of skin’s barrier integrity, particularly at the Stratum Corneum level, is pioneering novel approaches that some cosmetic formulators are adopting.
-Indeed, Corneotherapeutic principles applied to well formulated, Plant-Based Skin Care Products might be by far our best bet to healthy, youthful skin.
+Indeed, Corneotherapeutic principles applied to well-formulated, Plant-Based Skin Care Products might be by far our best bet for healthy, youthful skin.

 Samuel M.T Jones